canggihpw/onlinespellchecker/README.md

 # Online Spell Checker

-A script to check spelling in google translate using Selenium.
+A script to check spelling using google translate.

 ## Requirements
 * Python 2.7